 Northeastern uses the Desire2Learn (D2L) learning management system to support face-to-face, hybrid, and online courses.
 D2L allows instructors and students to communicate outside of class time, share files, work on exams, and share ideas beyond the traditional classroom environment.
 Most instructors at Northeastern use D2L, so knowing how to use the core features is a key skill set for all students.
-To learn how to use D2L, log in to <a href="neighborder-ne
+To learn how to use D2L, log in to neiu.desire2learn.com with your NetID and password, and select the Sample Online Course and Student Help Guides links.